visp-streaming/visp-streaming.github.io/components.md

 Each node is deployed in one or more locations.
 A location is uniquely specified by an infrastructure host and a resource pool.
 The first is responsible for routing the data stream inputs while the second is the identifier of the (cloud) resource pool where the operator is actually executed.

 # Processing Node

+# Runtime

+...

+## Web GUI

+...

+If you want to be able to view the current topology as an image of a directed graph, you need to have the "dot" application available at /usr/bin/dot".
+This can easily be installed in Ubuntu using the following command:

+`apt-get install graphviz`